 Base Pay + Commission

-In this commission structure, each sales agent receives a salary plus a bonus for every closed deal.
+In these commission plans, each sales agent receives a salary plus a bonus for every closed deal.
 In most cases, the base pay is relatively low, but the employee still gets a reasonable commission from each sale.

 As a result, the agent gets to raise their income substantially as they bring in more sales.
 Companies can decide on a commission percentage and a base pay that works for them.